emacs-mirror/emacs/mps/manual/source/reference/index.rst

     :c:macro:`MPS_RES_OK`.

-    The scan method for an object format is called when the MPS needs to scan objects in a block area of memory containing objects belonging to that format.
+    The scan method for an object format is called when the MPS needs to scan objects in a block of memory containing objects belonging to that format.
 The scan method is called with a scan state and the base and limit of the block of objects to scan.
 It must then indicate references within the objects by calling :c:func:`MPS_FIX1` and :c:func:`MPS_FIX2`.

     .. topics::